Benefits of a Hallmark Floors over specified Hydronic and Electric FiberThermics systems:

-A. A floating floor with have a degree of resilience, or give that a nail-or-glue-down floor does not have.
+A. A floating floor with have a degree of resilience or give that a nail-or-glue-down floor does not have.

 A. Hardwood flooring is a natural product and will change size with variations in temperature and moisture content.
 However, engineered hardwood floors are far more proportionally stable than solid hardwood floors.
 Good humidity control can minimize these changes even more with radiant floor heating.

-Q. What constitutes a low humidity environment?
+- What constitutes a low humidity environment?

 A. This varies by geography but is usually defined by areas that experience long periods of freezing weather or have naturally low humidity like the deserts or higher elevations present in the mountains (below 30% humidity).

-Q. Should the floor be acclimated?
+- Should an engineered wood floor be acclimated?